insightfulsystems/alpine-python/README.md

 ## Packages installed

-Here's a dump of the `apk` output for each version, currently built against Alpine 3.4:
+Here's a dump of the `apk` output for the `x64` versions, currently built against Alpine 3.4:

 ### 2.7